Hardware-efficient entangled measurements for variational quantum algorithms: Asymptotic scaling

 \section{Asymptotic scaling}

-In Fig.~\ref{fig:scalings} a) we show the dependence of the number of groups on the total number of Pauli strings in the Hamiltonian of different molecules.
+In Fig.~\ref{fig:scalings} a), we show the dependence of the number of groups on the total number of Pauli strings in the Hamiltonian of different molecules.
 We found that TPB obtains the largest number of groups for all molecules, while EM results in a significant reduction in the number of groups.
-HEEM obtains better results than TPB, but due to the constrain in the non-connected measurements, it does not reach the results of EM.
-However, in Fig.~\ref{fig:scalings} b) we find a considerable improvement on the total number of CNOT gates.
-After transpiling, taking into account a real quantum device architecture, EM needs more CNOT gates to perform SWAP gates between nonconnected qubits.
-This problem is solved by using HEEM, which does not need any SWAP gate, resulting in less CNOT gates.
+HEEM obtains better results than TPB, but due to the constraint in the non-connected measurements, it does not reach the results of EM.
+However, in Fig.~\ref{fig:scalings} b), we find a considerable improvement in the total number of CNOT gates.
+After transpiling, taking into account a real quantum device architecture, EM needs more CNOT gates to perform SWAP gates between non-connected qubits.
+This problem is solved by using HEEM, which does not need any SWAP gate, resulting in fewer CNOT gates.

 It is also important to consider the time needed to perform the grouping on a classical CPU, see Fig.~\ref{fig:scalings} c).
-All the three algorithms begin with the construction of the Pauli graph, which contains information about the commutative Pauli strings.
-Once the graph is obtained, TPB uses LDFC for the graph coloring which time complexity is $\order{n^2}$, where $n$ is the total number of Pauli strings.
-EM makes use of a more sophisticated algorithm, which needs to run through the graph and check if it can group a pair of terms with any of the existing base.
+All three algorithms begin with the construction of the Pauli graph, which contains information about the commutative Pauli strings.
+Once the graph is obtained, TPB uses LDFC for graph coloring, whose time complexity is $\order{n^2}$, where $n$ is the total number of Pauli strings.
+EM uses a more sophisticated algorithm which needs to run through the graph and check if it can group a pair of terms with any of the existing bases.
 This extra check results in a slower algorithm.
 Furthermore, HEEM also checks if the grouping is compatible with the chip's connectivity.
 However, despite the fact that the HEEM grouping is slower than the other methods, looking at the simulation time, Fig.~\ref{fig:scalings} d), it is clear that the reduction in the simulation time is notorious.
 Even if TPB circuits do not require CNOT gates, the number of circuits to simulate is much larger than that of HEEM.
 On the other hand, EM grouping results in lower circuits, but the number of SWAP gates needed to perform the simulation grows much faster than that of HEEM, making it the slower algorithm to simulate.